Despite what all that white noise on the Internet is saying about business-to-business blogs, first determine if a blog will benefit your customers.

 3) Who cares?

-Ask your customers what they care about in a few short simple questions.
+Ask your customers what they care about in a few short, simple questions using SurveyMonkey or another tool.

 Better yet, contact your top ten clients by phone – a real live person making a phone call – now that will get their attention in our digital age!